cristian-grecu/master-baccarat-2025/README.md

 - **30%**: automatic testing of your RTL code (your `*.sv`)
 - **20%**: automatic testing of your testbenches and how much of your code they cover (your `tb_*.sv` and `*.sv`)
 - **50%**: automatic testing of the synthesized netlist (synthesized from your `*.sv`)

-If you did not submit your code to GitHub or did not tell us your GitHub username **before the lab due date** (see Canvas), you will receive **0 marks**.

-#### Task 2 [2 marks]

-Deliverables in folder `task1` (yes, that says task1):

-- Modified `card7seg.sv`
-- Modified `tb_card7seg.sv`
-- Any other modified/added source or test files for your design

-For feedback only (no grades), an early deadline will be set for this task.
-If you submit code before this deadline, the TA will run the autograder and push a report back for you to examine.
-This early deadline is for feedback only; it is not worth any grades.
-This task will be marked only after the final submission.

-#### Task 4 [2 marks]

-Deliverables in folder `task4`:

-- Modified `card7seg.sv`
-- Modified `statemachine.sv`
-- Modified `scorehand.sv`
-- Modified `datapath.sv`
-- Any other modified/added source or test files for your design

-The toplevel module of your design must be named `task4`.

-For feedback only (no grades), an early deadline will be set for this task.
-If you submit code before this deadline, the TA will run the autograder and push a report back for you to examine.
-This early deadline is for feedback only; it is not worth any grades.
-This task will be marked only after the final submission.

-#### Task 5 [6 marks]

-Deliverables in folder `task5`:

-- Modified `card7seg.sv`
-- Modified `statemachine.sv`
-- Modified `scorehand.sv`
-- Modified `datapath.sv`
-- Modified `tb_statemachine.sv`
-- Modified `tb_scorehand.sv`
-- Modified `tb_datapath.sv`
-- Modified `tb_task5.sv`
-- Any other modified/added source or test files for your design

-The toplevel module of your design must be named `task5`.